-Each photodiode (photosensitive element of the cell) works like a solar panel: it receives photons that, when interacting with the atoms of the material, generate electrons (they convert light into electricity, as we have mentioned)
+Each photodiode (photosensitive element of the cell) works as a solar panel: it receives photons that, when interacting with the atoms of the material, generate electrons (they convert light into electricity, as we have mentioned)

-Currently most sensors are based on CMOS ( Complementary Metal-Oxide-Semiconductor ) technology.
+Currently, most sensors are based on CMOS ( Complementary Metal-Oxide-Semiconductor ) technology.

-It is as if we turned the sensor around and illuminated it from the back, although the name is possibly not very lucky and often misleading.
+We turned the sensor around and illuminated it from the back, although the name is possibly not very lucky and often misleading.

 How is the image captured on the sensor?

 The sensor cell works in the following way: when we press the camera shutter to take a photo, we open the shutter and let photons pass through to the photodiode.